-Capital assets include property, plant and equipment; books and materials that are part of a catalogued library; and infrastructure assets.
+Capital assets include property, plant, and equipment; books and materials that are part of a catalogued library; and infrastructure assets.
 Capital assets are stated at cost at the date of acquisition or construction, or fair value at the date of donation in the case of gifts.
-If material, interest on related borrowing, net of interest earnings on invested proceeds, is capitalized during the period of construction. \$11,760 in interest paid was capitalized as part of the cost of assets for the year ended June 30, 2016.
-No interest was capitalized as part of the cost of assets for the year ended June 30, 2015.
+If material, interest on related borrowing, net of interest earnings on invested proceeds, is capitalized during the period of construction.
+Interest paid of \$11,755 was capitalized as part of the cost of assets for the year ended June 30, 2017.
+Interest capitalized as part of the cost of assets for the year ended June 30, 2016 was \$11,760.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 15 to 50 years for buildings and infrastructure, 15 years for land improvements, 7 years for library books, and 3 to 12 years for furniture and equipment.
 The College capitalizes all purchases of library books.
 The College uses capitalization thresholds of \$5,000 for furniture and equipment; \$2,500 for land improvements, leasehold and building improvements and computer software; and \$15,000 for aggregate capital asset purchases.
-Land, buildings, infrastructure and library books are capitalized regardless of cost.
+Land, buildings, infrastructure, and library books are capitalized regardless of cost.